mkozel92/algos_py/README.md

 1. _longest_sequence_
   return length of the longest sequence of 1 bits in given integer\
   that can be created by flipping one bit

+#### compression

+1. _run_length_compression_
+  compress data by encoding alternating sequences of same bits as a lengths of those sequences

 #### data structures